Robi Domingo

-Robert Marion Eusebio Domingo ([jʊˈsebjo dɔˈmiŋgɔ], born September 27, 1989), professionally known as Robi Domingo, is a Filipino VJ, actor, dancer, and host.
-He first gained fame as a reality show contestant by joining and ending up as the first runner-up of the reality competition series Pinoy Big Brother: Teen Edition Plus in 2008, after which he became a member of ABS-CBN's group of film and television talents collectively known as Star Magic.
+Robert Marion Eusebio Domingo ([jʊˈsebjo dɔˈmiŋgɔ], born September 27, 1989) is a Filipino VJ, actor, dancer, and host.
+He was the first runner-up of the reality competition series Pinoy Big Brother: Teen Edition Plus in 2008, after which he became a member of ABS-CBN's group of film and television talents collectively known as Star Magic.

 Early life and education

-Robi Domingo was born on September 27, 1989 to parents who are both doctors.
+Domingo was born on September 27, 1989, to parents who are both doctors.
 His father, Roberto "Boy" Domingo who acted as his guardian inside the PBB house, is a General Surgeon while his mother, Mary Ann Eusebio Domingo works as the company doctor of SSS.
 Domingo has a younger brother named Robert Marlo Domingo (known as Maro) who also went inside the PBB house for one day.
 He was in a relationship with former Ateneo Lady Eagle now turned host, Gretchen Ho.

-Domingo has been attending Ateneo de Manila University since elementary and decided to continue studying there for his pre-med studies after exiting the PBB house.
-On March 23, 2012, Domingo graduated from college with a Bachelor of Science degree in health sciences.
+Domingo has been attending Ateneo de Manila University since elementary and continued studying there for his pre-med studies after exiting the PBB house.
+On March 23, 2012, he graduated from college with a Bachelor of Science degree in health sciences.
 Instead of immediately going to medical school as he originally planned, he opted to take a year of absence from his studies to focus on his showbiz career.
-Domingo was expected to begin studying medicine sometime in June 2013, however, the latest influx of hosting projects offered to him this year convinced him to further postpone his return to school.
-He hasn't made any other announcements regarding his future school plans.